-In 2013, more than 40% of allowances allocated under the EU ETS have been auctioned instead of being allocated free of charge and this share will rise progressively in the following years.
-Auctioning environmental assets at that scale is unprecedented and delivers valuable experience for auction design in other carbon markets and for other environmental assets.
+In 2013, more than 40% of allowances allocated under the EU ETS have been auctioned instead of being allocated free of charge.
+Auctioning emission allowances at that scale is unprecedented and delivers valuable experience for auction design in other carbon markets and for other environmental assets.

 Auctioning is the most transparent method of allocating allowances and puts into practice the principle that the polluter should pay.
-With some limited exceptions, from 2013 power generators must buy all their allowances: experience shows that they have been able to pass on the notional cost of allowances to customers even when they received them for free.
+With some limited exceptions, from 2013 electricity generators must buy all their allowances: experience shows that they have been able to pass on the notional cost of allowances to customers even when they received them for free.

-Most of the allowances to be auctioned are allocated to states on the basis of their historical share of emissions from EU ETS installations.
+Most of the allowances to be auctioned are allocated to States on the basis of their historical share of emissions from EU ETS installations.
 Ten per cent are allocated to the least wealthy EU member states and the remaining 2% is given as a 'Kyoto bonus' to nine EU member states which had most reduced their greenhouse gas emissions.